-Object Description • Port The logical port for the settings contained in the same row.
-Packets The number of received and transmitted packets per port. • Bytes The number of received and transmitted bytes per port. • Errors The number of frames received in error and the number of incomplete transmissions per port. • Drops The number of frames discarded due to ingress or egress congestion.
-Filtered The number of received frames filtered by the forwarding process.
+Object Description • Port The logical port for the settings contained in the same row. • Packets The number of received and transmitted packets per port. • Bytes The number of received and transmitted bytes per port. • Errors The number of frames received in error and the number of incomplete transmissions per port. • Drops The number of frames discarded due to ingress or egress congestion. • Filtered The number of received frames filtered by the forwarding process.

-Download : Download the Port Statistics Overview result in EXCEL file.
+Download: Download the Port Statistics Overview result in EXCEL file.

-Refresh

-: Click to refresh the page immediately.

-Clear

-: Clears the counters for all ports.
+Clear: Clears the counters for all ports.

-Print : Print the Port Statistics Overview result.
+Print: Print the Port Statistics Overview result.

-Auto-refresh .: Check this box to enable an automatic refresh of the page at regular intervals.
+Auto-refresh : Check this box to enable an automatic refresh of the page at regular intervals.

-4.3.1.3 Port Statistics Details
+4.3.1.3 Port Statistics Detail